FlorianWilhelm/pytanis/CONTRIBUTING.md

         ```
         to look for recurring communication patterns.

-5. Please check that your changes don't break any unit tests with
+5. Please check that your changes don't break any unit tests with `hatch run cov` or
-   `hatch run test:cov` or `hatch run test:no-cov` to run the unitest with
-   or without coverage reports, respectively.
+   `hatch run no-cov` to run the unitest with or without coverage reports, respectively.
 6. For code hygiene, execute `hatch run lint:all` in order to run [flake8], [isort], [black], [mypy], etc.

 ### Submit your contribution